IBM/kif/docs/tutorial.md

 There are a couple of things to notice here.

 1. PubChem does not provide a public SPARQL endpoint, only RDF dumps.
-The code above (line 2) assumes that a SPARQL endpoint with PubChem data is available at the address [http://localhost:1234/sparql](http://localhost:1234/sparql).
+The code above (line 2) assumes that a SPARQL endpoint loaded with PubChem data is available at the address [http://localhost:1234/sparql](http://localhost:1234/sparql).

 2. We use the *extra_references* parameter of the [Store()][kif_lib.Store] constructor (lines 1–2) to associate to the Wikidata and PubChem stores extra reference records.
 These extra records will be attached by the stores to every annotated statement they produce, allowing us to tell which store generated each statement.